rob-blackbourn/dotnet-websockets/README.md

 An implementation of WebSockets in .Net using a sans-io approach.

+## Status

+This is working.
+Pleas report any issues.

 ## The API

 The API is actually very simple, but the semantics are confusing.